It was my auntie’s birthday the other week, and for my gift, I decided to do a little bit of baking. My recipe of choice was…Caramel Shortbread.

 The first step in making the caramel shortbread is to make the shortbread base.
 This involves rubbing butter, flour and sugar together into a bowl until it resembles breadcrumbs.
-It is then formed into a dough and pressed into a ‘brownie’ tin before being baked in a preheated oven.
-Once this is baked and is slightly golden in colour and firm it can be removed and left to cool.
+Form into a dough next and press into a ‘brownie’ tin before being baked in a preheated oven.

-Once the shortbread is cooled it is time to move onto the yummiest layer in this recipe…the caramel.
+Once the shortbread is cool it is time to move onto the yummiest layer in this recipe…the caramel.

 If you want to make the recipe a bit easier, there are tins of caramel which can be bought by Carnation, which you can just spread onto the layer.
 Personally, I really enjoyed attempting to make my own from the recipe.